sebastiansauer/hpstr-jekyll-theme/_posts/2017-04-26-writing_tools.md

 # And the winner is...

 **The full approach**.
-The full approach gets most points (disclaimer: well, I designed this compeition, and I like this approach 😄.
+The full approach gets most points (disclaimer: well, I designed this competition, and I like this approach 😄).

 :+1: